 Though Streamlabs lacks the capability to be able to stream across multiple platforms at once, you can still broadcast to YouTube, Facebook Gaming, and Twitch.
 The integrated chat is another great addition to Streamlabs, though like XSPLIT the layout doesn’t really allow much in terms of customization – what you see is kind of what you get.

 However, with Streamlabs you will gain access to some very interesting tools to make things even easier for creators such as; remote control & selective recording allowing you to remove certain sources from your recording only – very handy for removing background music and making editing VOD’s a lot smoother.

 Pros of Streamlabs

 - Chat bot

 - Selective recording

 - Single platform streaming

-Streamlabs OBS and XSplit are both programs used to broadcast your live streams to whichever live streaming platform you choose.
+Streamlabs and XSplit are both programs used to broadcast your live streams to whichever live streaming platform you choose.
 Though the programs are used for the same task, they are both completely different and it really is down to what your intention with creating content is.
 But which is better?
 Well, that’s up to you, but this article will help you understand the differences and help determine which platform is better for you!